alifermoraes/MC202/README.md

 # MC202

-Repository created to learn how to use github, store MC202(data structure) labs and also improve my english.
+Repository created to learn how to use github, and store MC202 (data structure) exercises...

-Feel free to point any kind of error.
-Programming errors, grammatical errors, etc...